-With the parcel shelf removed, a cover is revealed on the left side of the trunk opening.
-Grasp the covers tab (Photograph below red arrow) and pull to reveal the Navigation DVD disc player.
-Note that the cover is flexible and has to be massaged a bit to get it out.
+With the parcel shelf removed, a leather tab is revealed on the left side of the trunk opening.
+Grasp the tab (photograph below red arrow) and pull to reveal the Navigation DVD disc player.
+Note that the cover is flexible and might have to be massaged a bit to get it out.

-Slide the cover of the DVD down to eject the Navigation disc.
-(Photographs below)
+Slide the cover of the DVD down (red arrow photograph below) to eject the Navigation disc. (green arrow second photographs below).

 Insert the updated Navigation disc into the disc player.
 The Navigation screen will reopen with the following message.

-When complete something new happened, the Aston Martin splash screen.
+When complete something new happened, the Aston Martin splash screen appeared.

 Comparison of the first start up screen reveals differences in the text.

-The second start screen shows more detail in the side map area.
+The second start screen shows more detail in the right side map area.

-The third start screen shows even more detail in the map area.
+The third start screen shows more detail in the map area.

 This update was seamless using the correct Volvo discs.
-I have no doubt that the Aston Martin discs are rebranded Volvo discs.
+There is no doubt that the Aston Martin discs are rebranded Volvo discs.

 Ironically, subsequent starting of the Navigation unit did not show the Aston Martin splash screen.
 Examining when the splash screen appears revealed the following.